sushant00/NSS/Assignment4/README.rst

 - users entering wrong credential are not allowed to connect
 - only limited number of users can connect at a time
 - server can inform its exit to client
+- client checks the nonce recieved, and userid of chat server as in NS protocol

 Developed by Sushant Kumar Singh